 The wedding must be scheduled at minimum 60 days in advance, and it is often helpful to have more time to ensure availability and thorough preparation.

 Preparation includes pre-marital counselling, and separately, reflection on the service with officiating clergy.
 This is often 4-5 meetings in total.
 Marriage in the Anglican Church of Canada, of which we are a part, requires at least one member of the couple to be baptized.
+We recognize the baptisms administered in most Christian traditions.
 If you are not yet baptized, we offer an annual series in the spring.
 Learn more on our baptism page.